jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_FilesOut/_docs/FilesOut.rst

     #.
 Delete views as specified per model.
     #.
 Delete any links from the model ( That is so that the second step can open this model with all worksets open for exports to NWC and IFC)
     #.
 Workset checking and, if required adjusting, of of worksets of levels / grids / scope boxes / reference planes
     #.
-Create a text file for each new revit file containing meta data for document exchange platform
+Create a text file for each new Revit file containing meta data for document exchange platform
 #.
-A STEP 2 pre-processing script creating task files based on revit files created in STEP 1.
+A STEP 2 pre-processing script creating task files based on Revit files created in STEP 1.
 #.
 STEP 2: No 3 off parallel running sessions of Revit Batch Processor which:
     #.
 Create detached copies of Revit files created in STEP 1
     #.
 Delete all views but the ones required to export.